IORoot/wp-plugin__pipeline--generative-images/README.md

 # Generative Images for Wordpress posts

 ## TL;DR
 This is highly cowboy-coded plugin I created to enable me to manipulate all of my post images.
 The premise was to be able to automatically alter ALL posts/CPT/Taxonomy featured images in some way to give them a more consistent tone and feel.
 This plugin does that through SVGs and conversion.
+Note that I have 'articles' CPT with 'articlecategory' and 'articletags' as taxonomy and terms.
+The code may have references to these.
+Like I said, this was a personal project...
+Will need refactoring.

 At a broad sense it does the following: